-PRINCHESTER MAGNESITE PROJECT - ML5831 AND ML5832 (100%)
+PRINCHESTER MAGNESITE PROJECT - QUEENSLAND (100%)

-The Princhester Magnesite Project is located in the northern New England Orogen, and within the Marlborough Province.
+The Princhester Magnesite Project is located 85km northwest of Rockhampton, Queensland and comprises two granted Mining Leases (ML), ML5831 and ML5832.
+The project sits within the northern New England Orogen, and within the Marlborough Province.
 The New England Orogen is a significant mineral province in eastern Australia, extending from Port Macquarie, New South Wales, in the south to north of Mackay, Queensland.
 The New England Orogen mineralisation includes significant gold mineralisation (Mount Morgan, Gympie) and various mineral deposit styles including mesothermal and epithermal gold, VMS, epithermal silver and lateritic nickel.
 The New England Orogen also contains economically important commodities including tin, sapphires, diamonds, molybdenum, tungsten, magnesite, cobalt and antinomy.